 More than 70% of questions in the GS Paper 1 were covered by Edukemy in its Daily Gazette, Weekly Kosmos, Mains Support Programmes (Hand Written Answers), and Mains Final Pages.

-Click to see: Question-wise mapping of various questions from our sources
+Click to see the question-wise mapping of various questions from our sources